Due to Covid-19, we are not accepting any new applications at this time. Please check back when the threat has been lifted. Thank you.

 In the spring and summer, there is a particular need for drivers to transport animals that are ready for rehabilitation to licensed rehabilitators all over the state.

-If you might be able to contribute to Tufts Wildlife Clinic as a volunteer and are able to make a minimum commitment of six months with a four-hour shift once a week, please fill out the volunteer application.
+If you might be able to contribute to Tufts Wildlife Clinic as a volunteer and are able to make a minimum commitment of six months with a four-hour shift once a week, please fill out the volunteer applicationafter the threat of Covid-19 has been lifted.
 If you would like to speak with someone at the clinic about volunteering, please call 508-839-7918.